 However, before I 'bore you to tears' with some of the achievements I am most proud of, here is a brief background to the start of my life.
 I was born back in 1946 and lived at 77a Replingham Road in an area of London called Southfields (to be exact 77a was above the co-op for those that remember it).
 I lived there until I was 22 and so did most of my growing up around the Battersea, Putney Wandsworth and Wimbledon areas.

 My father was sadly killed in a car accident during this time and so I had to do my growing up damn quickly.
 Fortunately I was amongst friends (a bunch of very tough 'rockers') and that no doubt is where I developed my love of fast modes of transport (as well as a taste for leggy blondes!)
 The picture shows me with some of the 'gang' I hung out with then (left to right) Christine and Colin, leaning on a BSA Goldstar.
-Derek, Myself and Penny, just some of the 'The Battersea Jets'.
+Derek, Myself and the lusty Penny, just some of the 'The Battersea Jets'.
 Sadly as it was back in the days before ‘Social Media’ I have long since lost touch with them all, but I hope they had good lives and mostly stayed out of trouble.

 Around that time, my good mate Don Freeman introduced my to the world of 'motor cycles' and my projected carrier in the world of electronics, started to move irrevocably towards the wonders of the combustion engine.
 It would take a few more years before motor vehicles became my life, but they did (although electronics would remain a hobby throughout).
 I stayed with electronics for a bit longer, joining Redifon (part of the Redifusion Group) at Wandsworth, around 1965.
 I then worked for DER at the Mitcham Depot and CES (Part of Philips) as a service engineer.
 I then married my first wife Barbara, left home and we moved down to Portscatho in Cornwall.